 Obligatory warning: This script has been designated as an obsoleted "Retro Script".
-There is no guarantee that it will function as described with modern versions of iTunes and OS X. If used in its current form it may not work at all without modification and, at worst, it may corrupt or destroy data.
+There is no guarantee that it will function as described with modern versions of iTunes and/or macOS.
+If used in its current form it may not work at all without modification and, at worst, it may corrupt or destroy data.

 This script assists with applying Shortcut Key Combinations to your iTunes AppleScripts in iTunes' Script menu.
 The accompanying Read Me explains how to use and the powers at work.